Jeff Wayne: Later work

 After The War of the Worlds, Wayne continued to compose and produce music, such as the music for the 1979 television film The Knowledge and the Who's movie McVicar released in 1980.
 Wayne composed music for the Fry's Turkish Delight advertisement in 1981, the theme for Good Morning Britain in 1982 on TV-am, and music for the 1984 album Beyond the Planets, Kevin Peek and Rick Wakeman's progressive rock recording of Holst's orchestral suite.

 In 1992 Wayne released Jeff Wayne's Musical Version of Spartacus, his first major release since The War of the Worlds.
 Its cast included Anthony Hopkins, Catherine Zeta-Jones, Ladysmith Black Mambazo, and Marillion's Fish.
 It featured a libretto by Gary Osborne and a story combining powerful themes of oppression, desperation, love and death.

 Wayne was involved in producing Jeff Wayne's The War of the Worlds in 1998, a computer game that included 45 minutes of music from his Musical Version of The War of the Worlds, re-scored and remixed in an electronica style with techno beats.
 The game also featured computer-generated visualisations of numerous scenes from the album – an idea Wayne would later revisit.
 In 1999, a related game, also titled Jeff Wayne's The War of the Worlds, was released for the Sony PlayStation.

 The War of the Worlds was re-released in the summer of 2005.
 It spent ten consecutive weeks in the Top 10 of the UK Album charts.
 Including this re-release, the album achieved sales to 3 million in the UK, and approximately 14 million worldwide.
 Also in 2005, it was announced that the musical would be going on a UK tour in April 2006.
 The live show was taken to Australia and New Zealand and returned the UK during December 2007.
 The show, produced by Damian Collier, used a ten-piece band and a 48-piece string orchestra, voice actors, screen-projected images and animatronics.
 Universal Pictures released a DVD of the show, filmed at Wembley Arena using 23 high definition cameras and directed by David Mallet.
 In 2022, the UK Arena tour relaunched following the Covid-19 outbreak.
-The tour premiered at Nottingham's Motorpoint Arena on 23 March and once again starred Justin Hayward as the sung thoughts of The Journalist.
-Other notable cast for this tour include Claire Richards (Steps) as Beth, Duncan James (Blue) as Parson Nathaniel and Kevin Clifton (Strictly Come Dancing) as the Artilleryman.
+The tour premiered at Nottingham's Motorpoint Arena on March 23 and once again starred Justin Hayward as the sung thoughts of The Journalist.
+Other notable cast for this tour include Claire Richards as Beth, Duncan James as Parson Nathaniel and Kevin Clifton as the Artilleryman.
 The show also featured a holographic version of Liam Neeson as the Journalist.

 Wayne's first television series, The Book of Tennis Chronicles, was broadcast worldwide in 2005 and distributed by Fox Sports.
 It features well-known tennis players and events, set against events in world history from 1877 to 2005.
 Wayne created and produced eight half-hour episodes and scored its music.
 The series' executive producer was Damian Collier.